multiversx/mx-sdk-cpp/README.md

-# elrond-sdk-erdcpp
+# mx-sdk-erdcpp

-Elrond C++ Command Line Tools and SDK for interacting with the Elrond Network (in general) and Smart Contracts (in particular).
+MultiversX C++ Command Line Tools and SDK for interacting with the MultiversX Network (in general) and Smart Contracts (in particular).

 ## 1. Installation.
 How to use it